-To some job seekers, sustainability initiatives suggest that the company genuinely cares about the well being of society more generally, and therefore must treat its own people — its employees — well.
+To some job seekers, sustainability initiatives suggest that if a company genuinely cares about the well being of the greater society, it would therefore stand to reason that it likely treats its employees well.
 Reinforce the belief that the company cares about society and the planet more generally, and link this to your people practices.
 What you can do:

 - Showcase employee-driven sustainability initiatives to illustrate how your concern for sustainability is tied to efforts to create meaningful and rewarding experiences for your employees.

 - Communicate to job seekers how your sustainability practices are connected to your people practices through messages like, “We strive to reduce our environmental impact because we care about how we treat the planet, just like we care about how we treat our people.”